Terms and Conditions of the appJobber internet and mobile platforms

 (2) A right to registration does not exist.

 (3) A user account is nontransferable.

 (4) The creation of multiple user accounts is not permitted.

 (5) The user agrees to complete all registration information completely and truthfully.
-All acquired personal data is protected by the data protection law.
+Further acquired personal data is protected by the data protection law.

-(6) Users must be 18 years old.
+(6) Users must be of legal age.
 It is prohibited for minors to register and enter into a contractual relationship.